-The information and resources provided on this page are intended for use by volunteer attorneys representing federal clients through the Pro Bono Project of Legal Aid Center of Southern Nevada and Nevada Legal Services.
+The information and resources provided on this page are intended for use by volunteer attorneys representing federal clients through the Pro Bono Project of Legal Aid Center of Southern Nevada and Washoe Legal Services.

 - Order of Referral to Pro Bono Program

 - 9th Circuit Court of Appeals Section 1983 Outline

 - Overview of Section 1983 Litigation, Parts I & II, Prof. Karen Blum

 - Overview of Section 1983 Litigation, Part III, Prof. Karen Blum

 - Overview of Section 1983 Litigation, Part IV, Prof. Karen Blum

 - Section 1983 PowerPoint, Prof. Karen Blum

 - Jailhouse Lawyers Handbook